Stott, Suárez lead the way as Phillies win 5th straight

 The cheers from the Philly faithful who made the trek to South Florida were a constant, including “Let’s go Phillies” chants after Bryson Stott, who had put the Phils on the board with an RBI single in the first inning, kicked off the sixth with a one-out moonshot into the second deck in right field.

-While Philadelphia’s offense put on a show, Ranger Suárez delivered five scoreless innings on the mound.
-Making his third start since returning from the injured list, Suárez was looking to show that his prior start (four runs over four innings vs. the Braves) was more of where he’d been than where he was going.
+While Philadelphia’s offense delivered at the plate, Ranger Suárez arguably stole the show -- though not for the reason one might think.
+Making his third start since returning from the injured list, Suárez was looking to show that his prior outing (four runs over four innings vs. the Braves) was where he’d been, rather than where he was going.

 Turns out, he’s going to shove.
-Despite all of Suárez’s pitches averaging 1-2 mph slower than usual, that didn’t matter.
+Despite all of Suárez’s pitches averaging 1-2 mph slower than usual, he delivered five scoreless frames.
 Suárez was locating his pitches and maneuvering through Miami’s lineup efficiently, getting even more effective as the game progressed.
 He finished the night with four strikeouts -- three of which came in the third inning -- while allowing three hits and two walks.